 There are SO many furniture paints on the market and the most expensive is usually not the best.
 Check out my results here to find out what I’ll be using on every furniture project from now on: The Best Paint for Furniture, 2024

 How To Install Cabinet Handles And Knobs, YouTube Video

 More Posts Related to How to Install Cabinet Hardware

 Final Thoughts on How to Install Kitchen Cabinets and Knobs

-With this easy step-by-step tutorial, you can have all your cabinet hardware holes pre-drilled perfectly before you even paint them.
+With this easy step-by-step tutorial, what seems like a daunting task can actually be a simple process that makes a huge difference in the finished product.
+You can have all your cabinet hardware holes pre-drilled perfectly before you even paint them.
 Also, using the cabinet hardware jig makes what could be a very frustrating process, quick and painless.
 When you finish the hard work of refinishing your cabinets you can be confident that the final step of your kitchen cabinet makeover will be simple!
 With this tutorial on how to install hardware on cabinets, you can save a ton of money while getting the same results you would get from a professional.
-Don’t forget to check out my full tutorial on How To Paint Oak Cabinets and download your free checklist!
+Don’t forget to check out my full tutorial on The Right Way To Paint Oak Cabinets and download your free checklist!